2019 Academic Symposium

 This academic symposium will bring together distinguished academics, judges, and practitioners to consider the present status, current challenges, and possible future outcomes for class actions, mass torts, and multi-district litigation.

-The Pound Civil Justice Institute is a national legal think tank created by pioneering members of the trial bar and dedicated to ensuring access to justice for ordinary citizens.
+The National Civil Justice Institute is a national legal think tank created by pioneering members of the trial bar and dedicated to ensuring access to justice for ordinary citizens.
 Through its activities, the Institute works to give lawyers, judges, legal educators and the public a balanced view of the issues affecting the U.S. civil justice system.

 Lewis & Clark Law School